gabrielkryss/personal-vulkan-engine/README.md

 - [ ] ......
 - [ ] Support DX12 (would have to rename the project at this point)
 - [ ] Construct ray tracing pipeline
-- [ ] Implement Nanite, Rendering Meshlets
+- [ ] Implement simple Nanite, Rendering Meshlets (this is a whole other undertaking but I am currently researching to implement, who knows maybe its not that bad)
 - [ ] ......
 - [ ] Entity Component System
 - [ ] ......